 Because of this need for gentle but effective ingredients, we also recommend sulfur.
 You may recognize sulfur as the stinky, rotten-eggs element, which is correct.
 One of the biggest drawbacks of using a product with sulfur in it is that it tends to smell a bit funky.
 We still recommend it though, because it can dry out excess oil without irritating the skin.
-While salicylic acid breaks up blackheads that you currently have, sulfur can prevent new ones by preventing excess oil buildup.
+While salicylic acid breaks up blackheads that you currently have, sulfur can prevent new blackheads by preventing excess oil buildup.

-Two over-the-counter products we recommend when asked how to get rid of blackheads are the Clear Pore Serum and the Clarifying Mask from Exposed Skin Care.
+Two over-the-counter products we recommend when asked for easy ways to get rid of blackheads are the Clear Pore Serum and the Clarifying Mask from Exposed Skin Care.
 Our Clear Pore Serum uses 1% salicylic acid to break up blackheads, and it incorporates other ingredients like green tea extract to prevent irritation and reduce inflammation.
 Our Clarifying Mask combines 3% sulfur with charcoal and zinc oxide to remove excess oils and dead skin cells and prevent future blackheads.
 Combined with one of our daily acne treatment kits, these products can both prevent and treat blackheads.

 Do Charcoal Strips for Blackheads Work?